SEMINARS & TRAINING

 A Connecticut Nuisance Wildlife Control Operator (NWCO) training course is being held to offer the training to qualify for a NWCO license.
 Attendance at this course is required for all new NWCO license applicants, municipal employees who engage in the control of nuisance wildlife (except for the emergency control of rabies), and any previously licensed NWCO who has not completed this training and wishes to renew their license.

-Following this training there will be a state administered NWCO examination on Friday, June 18, 2021.
+Following the training class there will be a state administered NWCO examination on Friday, March 21, 2025.
 Time and location to be announced.

 Sign-up Form